stustanet/stustanet-website/content/support/selftest.en.md

 {{< figure src="/support/selftest/selftestunknown.png" height="70" >}}

-If you use a *data saver*, *mobile booser* or similar extension or function, that redirects the Internet traffic to another server, than please turn it off for the test.
+If you use a *data saver*, *mobile booser* or similar extension or function, that redirects the Internet traffic to another server, then please turn it off for the test.

 Please send us the log of [selftest.stustanet.de](http://selftest.stustanet.de).
 See the [support mail page]({{< ref "/support/_index.en.md#mail" >}}).